Khaaaan/Server-Based-App/README.md

 - The client sends the request to the server to get the proper answer.
 The client has options page (- p) to get the statistical data.
 All the cacluation is done on the server side.

-> Server is possible to carry out several clients conccurently without delays because of [threading](https://docs.python.org/3/library/threading.html) module used to accept connections
+> Server is able to carry out several clients conccurently without delays because of [threading](https://docs.python.org/3/library/threading.html) module used to accept connections

 ## Perequisites
 * Python 3